 Step 4: Determine whether any subservice organisations are carved out

-The report uses the carve-out method for AWS, which hosts Groot Salarisverwerking's payroll platform.
+The report uses the carve-out method for AWS, which hosts Groot Salarisverwerking’s payroll platform.
 The report excludes AWS infrastructure controls.
-You evaluate whether AWS controls are relevant to Bakker Logistics' financial statement assertions.
-Given that Groot Salarisverwerking's application-level controls (access management, processing controls, output reconciliations) are covered in the report, and the financial statement risk relates to payroll accuracy rather than infrastructure availability, you conclude that the AWS carve-out does not create a gap in your audit evidence.
+You evaluate whether AWS controls are relevant to Bakker Logistics’ financial statement assertions.
+Given that Groot Salarisverwerking’s application-level controls (access management, processing controls, output reconciliations) are covered in the report, and the financial statement risk relates to payroll accuracy rather than infrastructure availability, you conclude that the AWS carve-out does not create a gap in your audit evidence for Bakker Logistics.

 Practical checklist for evaluating a service organisation report

-1. Verify the standard under which the report was issued.
-If it's a SOC 1 (SSAE 18 / AT-C 320) and your audit is conducted under ISA, document your equivalence assessment (ISA 402.12).
+- Verify the standard under which the report was issued.
+If the report is a SOC 1 (SSAE 18 / AT-C 320) and your audit is conducted under ISA, document your assessment that the SOC 1 engagement was performed to a standard at least equivalent to ISAE 3402 ( ISA 402.12 ).

-2. Check the report period against your client's financial year-end.
-If there's a gap, determine whether a bridge letter, subsequent events confirmation, additional substantive testing, or a combination addresses it (ISA 402.14).
+- Check the report period against your client’s financial year-end.
+If there’s a gap, determine whether a bridge letter, a subsequent events confirmation from the service organisation, additional substantive testing, or a combination addresses the gap ( ISA 402.14 ).

-3. Read the CUECs in full.
+- Read the CUECs in full.
 For each CUEC, test whether the user entity has implemented it.
-If any CUEC is missing, you cannot rely on the related control objective without alternative procedures (ISA 402.16).
+If any CUEC is missing, you cannot rely on the related control objective without alternative procedures ( ISA 402.16 ).

-4. Identify subservice organisations that were carved out.
-Evaluate whether the carved-out controls are relevant to your client's financial statement assertions and what additional evidence you need.
+- Identify any subservice organisations that were carved out.
+Evaluate whether the carved-out controls are relevant to your client’s financial statement assertions and, if so, what additional evidence you need.

-6. File everything in one working paper section rather than scattering across multiple files.
+- File the opinion page, your evaluations, and your conclusions in one working paper section rather than scattering them across multiple files.
 ISA 402 compliance is one of the areas where AFM inspectors check for a complete, traceable chain of evidence.

 Related guides: